vaishaali2001/Supported_site/README.md

 This repository contains a sample of a client website that I supported and enhanced, implementing feature updates and improvements in line with changing client requirements.
+Also contains theme which is fully designed and developed.